-It can be quite a herculean task running a successful business.
+It can be quite a herculean task to run a successful business.
 It is easy to think that all you need to be successful in business is a passion for the work that you are doing.
 But this is an express road to failure.
 Success in business takes more than just passion.

 When the going gets tough, passion will not pull you through.
 It is the skills that you have learned and developed that will help.